ugate/templeo/jsdocp/tutorial/1-basics.md

 ### 🏎️ The Template Engine
-At the heart of template compilation and rendering is the [Template Engine](module-templeo-Engine.html).
+At the heart of template compilation/rendering is the [Template Engine](module-templeo-Engine.html).
 It handles compiling features, options and any number of nested "_partial_" templates into a __stand-alone__ rendering function that __can be ran in either the same VM in which it was compiled or an entirely new VM!__ Rendering functions are fully independent from _any_ internal or external dependencies and can be serialized/deserialized on-demand.
-They are responsible for outputting parsed [template literal expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) using a specified JSON context as a primary datasource.
+They are responsible for outputting parsed [template literal expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) using a specified JSON context as a primary datasource for rendering.
 The `Engine` handles _partial_ template fragments that may be included/nested within other template(s) that are being rendered.
 Any distribution of included partial templates can be resolved/loaded/read during __compile-time__ or __render-time__.
 This flexibility allows for some partial template inclusions to be loaded during compilation while others can be loaded when the template(s) are actually encountered during rendering.

 > TOC
 - [Metadata &amp; Context](#meta-context)